 - Testimony from the person who drafted the will

 Procedurally, a person has two options for bringing an action to challenge the validity of the Will.
 Both options have advantages and disadvantages and, as with any legal strategy, a person should seek the advice of counsel.

-- Caveat.
-Prior to the probate of a Will, a person may initiate an attack on the Will by filing a formal Caveat with the Register of Wills.
+A person may initiate an attack on the Will by filing a formal Caveat with the Register of Wills.
 The Caveat is a request for the Register of Wills not to probate the Will until the person who files the Caveat is given a hearing before the Register.
 The Register may accept an informal Caveat if local practice permits it.
 A formal Caveat is a legal document with allegations, facts, and a request for relief.
 The Caveat is advantageous because it precludes the personal representative from qualifying.

 Pennsylvania Will Contest – The Martin Law Firm, P.C.

-If you wish to contest a Will in Pennsylvania or if you are a Personal Representative who needs to defend an Appeal from Probate, you should contact an experienced attorney immediately.
+If you wish to contest a will in Pennsylvania or if you are a Personal Representative who needs to defend an Appeal from Probate, you should contact an experienced attorney immediately.
 Contact the Martin Law Firm today for a free case evaluation.
-This includes a free discussion about your particular situation and we can advise you on how we can help.
+This includes a free discussion about your particular situation, and we can advise you on how we can help.
 Call us today at 215-646-3980.